Tuff Sound Apprenticeship Program (TSAP)

 TSAP is made possible through our partnership with the Homewood-Brushton YMCA and their Lighthouse Program.
 Our classes take place at the Lighthouse Studio, a large professional level recording studio with top of the line equipment and a skilled, knowledgable staff.

 TSAP received catalytic funding from the Hive Fund for Connected Learning at The Sprout Fund.
 Hive Pittsburgh is a program of The Sprout Fund that supports connected learning projects that help youth, including tweens, teens, and young adults, prepare for college, the workforce, and civic participation.
-Continuing programing has been made possible by Partner4Work and regional philanthropic foundations.
+Continuing programing has been made possible by Partner4Work and the Heinz Endowments Youth Philanthropy program.